 Price-wise, the new OLED contenders are all pretty affordable so choice may simply come down to which features/style you prefer for whichever cameras you’re going to use the meter with.
 Each has a very practical range and feature set.
 But if price is no object and you want something that doesn’t embarrass your pre-war German folder, nothing beats the Voigt VCII.

-Below is a chart I put together to compare the features of these wonderful little light meters.
+Below is a chart (well, two charts) I put together to compare the features of these wonderful little light meters.
 I gathered as much information as I could find on everything that seemed relevant.
 It was rather difficult to find what I was looking for with the OLED meters including who the hell makes the Chinese ones, but this should shed some LIGHT on the general strengths and weaknesses of each meter.

 It does seem that the Reveni and Chinese meters share electronic components and none of the OLEDs of course are mass manufactured.
 My money is still on the costly, stylish Voigtlander VC meters but it’s exciting to see this niche product find some evolution!
 I may pick up an OLED meter just for fun.